Media mogul Redstone's ex-girlfriend alleges forgery in U.S. lawsuit

 The case is in re: Advance Health Care Directive Of Sumner M. Redstone, Superior Court Of The State Of California County Of Los Angeles Central District, No. BP168725.

-(This story corrects paragraph 1 to delete reference to document removing Herzer as Redstone’s health care agent.
-Inserts sentence in paragraph 7 to make clear which document was allegedly forged)
+Corrects paragraph 1 to delete reference to document removing Herzer as Redstone's health care agent.
+Inserts sentence in paragraph 7 to make clear which document was allegedly forged

-Reporting by Arathy S Nair and Kshitiz Goliya in Bengaluru and Jessica Toonkel in New York; Editing by Savio D'Souza, Diane Craft